José Francisco Barrundia: After serving as president

-From 1831 to 1835 he was secretary of education of the state government of Guatemala, under Dr. Mariano Gálvez.
+From 1831 to 1835 he was secretary of education of the state government of Guatemala, under Mariano Gálvez.
 It was during this time that he translated the Livingston Code.
 However, he became estranged from Gálvez, and in 1838 contributed to his fall from power.
 This led to the ascent of Conservative Rafael Carrera.
 In 1839 he proposed to the Guatemalan Congress the withdrawal of the state from the Central American Federation.
 This was approved by Congress.

 In 1848 he founded the newspaper Album Republicano.

 A strong supporter of human rights, in 1850 he opposed Carrera, because of his bloody regime and his ignorance.
 He also challenged the influence of the Church.
 Before his death he became minister of Honduras, negotiating in Washington, D.C. for annexation to the United States.

 Though not a rich man, Barrundia refused his salary for the public positions he held.

 He died in New York in 1854 while serving as Honduran minister plenipotentiary.
 Guatemalan President Manuel Estrada Cabrera had his remains repatriated in 1913.